solsoft/drupal-boilerplate/composer/README.md

 ## Dependencies
 The dependences and managed and organized into different directories:
-- web: Drupal core, profiles, modules and themes
+- app: Drupal core, profiles, modules and themes
 - assets: External JavaScript, CSS and other kinds of assets (Drupal Libraries)
 - vendor: Composer packages and remaining dependencies